 George is a student at Guerrero University.
-A Stafford Loan that he received at a prior school defaults during the fall semester.
-Guerrero gave George his second Direct Subsidized Loan disbursement at the beginning of the semester in September, but was going to disburse a Perkins Loan to him in October.
-Because George's loan went into default at the end of September, Guerrero can't disburse the Perkins Loan for that term.
-George doesn't have to pay back the first disbursement of his Direct Subsidized Loan, but can't receive any more disbursements for that loan.
+A Stafford loan that he received at a prior school defaults during the fall semester.
+Guerrero gave George his second Direct subsidized loan disbursement at the beginning of the semester in September and was going to disburse a Perkins Loan to him in October.
+Because George's loan went into default at the end of September, Guerrero can't disburse the Perkins loan for that term.
+George doesn't have to pay back immediately the first disbursement of his Direct subsidized loan, but he can't receive any more disbursements for that loan.